-Pre-conference workshops offer in-depth, skill-building tools and focus on the topics that you will require for career advancement and professional development.
-Enhance your learning experience and maximize your networking opportunities by attending one of our pre-conference workshops.
+The workshops offer in-depth, skill-building tools and focus on the topics that you will require for career advancement and professional development.
+Enhance your learning experience and maximize your networking opportunities by attending a workshop.

 - Continuing education units (CEUs) and professional development hours (PDHs) are available.

 - Advance registration accompanied by the additional registration fee is required to reserve a workshop seat.

 Date: Wednesday, Sept.
 14, 2016

 Presenters: Brock Husby, Ph.D., University of Michigan, Jerry Berlanga, KBPI and UTSA, Heather Anderson, Baptist Health System and Hung-da Wan, Ph.D., UTSA